 Tomorrow can be different.

 Pick one goal that has been on your mind and write it in a journal.
 The journal is critical to keeping score and collecting your thoughts over time.
 Achieving this goal is challenging but could significantly change your life.
 Just as important, it will add significant value to others and change their life as well.
 You are mesmerized by just the act of thinking about the goal.
 You would feel a deep sense of disappointment on your death bed if you did not achieve the goal.

 Pick a goal that is personable and unique.
 Something you can call your own.
 The outcomes of your goal propel you and others to experience something very special.

-Our ability to internalize and “see” the journey and achievement is critical to increasing the likelihood it will not remain a fleeting dream.
-Your task as the pilot of your life is to create the vivid story that will be told one day.
+Our ability to internalize and “see” the journey and achievement are critical to increasing the likelihood it will not remain a fleeting dream.
+Your task as the pilot of your life is to create a vivid story that will be told one day.
 We need to become believers and ingrain the story in our mental model right now.
-The pictures and snapshots in our mind will create reminders of this inspiring goal.
+The pictures and snapshots in our minds will create reminders of this inspiring goal.

-The act of writing the goal and story in your journal will take effort and focus to translate a fuzzy idea into the vivid story.
-Many of us struggle translating ideas into written form.
+The act of writing the goal and story in your journal will take effort and focus to translate a fuzzy idea into a vivid story.
+Many of us struggle to translate ideas into written form.
 But this very act forms and refines the goal into something you and others can rally around.
 Yes, the hard work that may challenge your status quo and how you spend each and every day ahead.

 An Example Story

 It was Thanksgiving break back in 2012 that I thought about synthesizing what would become a cherished goal.
 Over the last few years, I had been sharing career strategy concepts with fellow Microsoft colleagues and it had become more than an occasional hobby.
 Helping people along their career journey was a gift.
 It became clear that I was on an unintended journey although the goal was not concrete.